drewloewe/Analyzing-Rhetoric/close-textual-analysis.md

 ## Example of Close Textual Analysis

 To illustrate what he suggests, Stein offers a close reading of one paragraph of [The Unabomber Manifesto](https://en.wikipedia.org/wiki/Industrial_Society_and_Its_Future) in his article.
 His analysis begins on p.
 9 of the [article](https://ujoc.org/wp-content/uploads/2022/10/ujoc-stein.pdf), which is the sixth page in the online PDF. **Read that analysis**.
+Stein makes a case informed by rhetorical theory, but not predetermined by it, and he primarily focuses on the text itself.